hisplan/aws-codedeploy/README.md

 ## Service Role

-service roles are used to grant permissions to an AWS service so it can access AWS resources.
+Service roles are used to grant permissions to an AWS service so it can access AWS resources.
 The policies that you attach to the service role determine which AWS resources the service can access and what it can do with those resources.

 The service role you create for AWS CodeDeploy must be granted the permissions to access the instances to which you will deploy applications.